Visit Ulster County in the Hudson Valley, NY

 Where to Stay

-Hampton Inn Kingston – Offering free high-speed internet access and easy access to the Catskill Mountains this is an ideal place to stay.
+Hampton Inn Kingston – Offering free hot breakfast, high-speed internet access and easy access to the Catskill Mountains this is an ideal place to stay.
 Every room comes with a coffee maker, a microwave and a mini-refrigerator making it a home from home in many ways.
-There’s also an indoor pool and a
+There’s also an indoor pool and a fitness room.

 The Stables – If you’re looking for a gorgeous, local style stay then The Stables has a lot to offer.
 With a beautifully designed interior and a terrace offering gorgeous mountain views, you can enjoy your getaway to the fullest.
 Full amenities are offered including a dishwasher, oven, TV, and lounge.
 Hiking can easily be enjoyed nearby.